fuankarion/Vision17/Lab6-Superpixels/readme.md

 colormap flag
 ```

 Feel free to use/implement any evaluation strategy for your segmentation function.
-DO NOT use the actual BSDS500 evaluation strategy (we will be there nex week ;) ).
+DO NOT use the actual BSDS500 evaluation strategy (we will be there next week ;) ).
 Just use a simple strategy that can yield a reasonable evaluation of your segmentation function.
 Remember there are multiple ground truths for any given image.

 #Your turn